Atlas of plant and animal histology

 Channels

 Figure 3.
 Ion channels contain hydrophilic passages that allow ions to cross membranes moved by concentration gradient.
-These channels can be opened and closed.
-For example, voltage dependent channels are opened or closed depending on the membrane potential (electric charges distribution at both sides of the membrane), but others are opened when a ligand, such as a neurotransmitter, is recognized by their extracellular domain (modified from Alberts et al., 2002).
+For example, voltage dependent channels are opened or closed depending on the membrane potential (electric charges distribution at both sides of the membrane), but others are opened when a ligand, such as a neurotransmitter, is recognized by their extracellular domain.
+(Adapted from Alberts et al., 2002).

 Gap junctions